ldlms/mon-projet-fullstack/README.md

 We still need to be carefull in the use of ORM in general, since ORM tends to be less-optimized than pure SQL, hence, i will need to search for a way to use custom queries for specific needs, in order to avoid fetching a whole table when it's not needed.
 - The whole app use docker as a mean to create images and containers, allowing it to run on whathever environement with a docker setup installed.
 A dockr newtork is used to run the different apps together, allowing them to communicate between containers in the same network.
 - The project also use : nodement for hotReload, husky : to run pre-commit scripts.
+- The documentations of the endpoint can be seen at localhost:3000/api-docs, made available by swagger.

 # setup